pkmklong/pkmklong/README.md

 -->

-Small time side projects:
+Small side projects/excuses to code 🤔
-* Utility packages to employ ICD general equivalency maps (Python and Julia)
+* Utility packages to invoke ICD general equivalency maps in Python and Julia
-* Educational IOS app about basic data science/statistics concepts (Swift)
+* An Educational IOS app for basic data science/statistics concepts (Swift)